Not sure if you have a joyful relationship with movement?

 Are you pushing through pain and risking injury because you feel that you have to?

 If you answered “yes” to any of the above questions it’s time to step back and take a good hard look at your relationship with exercise.
-If you find yourself bored, spiteful or intimidated by physical activity it may be time to make a change.
+Finding yourself bored, frustrated, or intimidated by physical activity, is usually a good indication that it’s time to make a change.

 Here’s the good news: cultivating a healthier relationship with exercise doesn’t have to be daunting.
 With practice and a helpful shift in mindset, you can learn to engage in exercise that is enjoyable and good for you - mind and body.